jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 7. Instantiate and configure plugins specified in command line arguments (see <strong>Mention Plugins in the Command Line</strong>).
 8. Invoke methods specified in command line arguments : methods are executed in the order they appear on the command line.

+#### Command Line

+Jerkar parse the command line and process each arguments according its pattern :

+* Argument starts with `@` : This is an module import clause, the following will be used for adding a module to build class compile & run classpath.
+For example if the command line contains `@com.google.guava:guava:18.0`, the build class will be compiled with Guava in its classpath and Guava will be also present in the classpath when the build class will be executed.

+* Argument starts with `-` : This is an option declaration.
+The following is expectedto be formated as _optionName=optionValue_.
+For example, `-repo.build.url=http://my.repo.milestone/' will inject 'http://my.repo.milestone/' in the 'repo.build.url' Jerkar option.

+* in the other cases, argument is considered as a method name to invoke on the build class instance.

 #### Build class Compilation
 Jerkar compiles build class files prior to execute it.
 Build class files are expected to be in _[PROJECT DIR]/build/def_.
 If this directory does not exist or does not contains java sources, the compilation is skipped.
 Compilation outputs class files in _[PROJECT DIR]/build/output/def-bin_ directory and uses classpath containing :